kata-ai/grundgesetz-skeleton/README.md

 Grundgesetz is built on top of [Gatsby](https://www.gatsbyjs.org), a blazing-fast static site generator for React.
 Want to learn more about Gatsby?
 [Click here](https://www.gatsbyjs.org).

 Also, putting the words "blazing fast" into any project's README seems to attract a lot of folks lately.
+So I put it in here.
+Sorry.

 ---